FNUAreena/fall-2025-group9/README.md

 This project develops a time-series forecasting system for Fairfax County Public Schools (FCPS) to estimate daily meal production costs and analyze waste-related patterns.
 It compares multiple machine learning and deep learning models—including LSTM, GRU, XGBoost, Linear Regression, and Feed-Forward Neural Networks—and visualizes the results through an interactive Streamlit dashboard.

-### 🎯 Project Goal
+The goal is simple:
-To develop a predictive system that enables FCPS to reduce food waste, improve budgetary planning, and optimize operational efficiency by forecasting daily school meal production costs using machine learning and deep learning models.
+👉 Reduce food waste, improve planning, and optimize meal production costs across the district.

----

 # 🏷️ Badges